 Chigwell School has long depended on the far-sighted generosity of its supporters, which began with its foundation in 1629 by Samuel Harsnett who established the School for the education of poor scholars.

 One of those poor scholars was William Penn, founder of Pennsylvania and the city of Philadelphia.
 Over the years, supporters who wish to see the School prosper have made generous contributions, helping Chigwell to become what it is today.
 However, we must continue this tradition and welcome support, involvement and charitable giving from Old Chigwellians, parents past and present, and friends of the School.

-I support the Bursary Fund campaign because the School’s mission remains as true today as it did for Samuel Harsnett nearly 400 years ago.
-We need to support those children who possess talent, ability and dedication, but who also lack the financial means to benefit from the educational experience Chigwell School can offer.
+I support the Bursary Fund campaign because the School’s mission remains as true today as it did for Samuel Harsnett nearly 400 years ago; as an engine of social mobility.
+We need to support those children who possess talent, ability and dedication, but who also lack the financial means to access the educational experience Chigwell can offer.

 A timeline of our extensive developments.